MPourjam/MSD-Documents/docs/source/Registration/user_submit.rst

 5. You need to wait until MSD administrator approve your account.
-As your acccount is approved, you can start using MSD.
+As your account is approved, you can start using MSD.
 You will be notified by an email after account approval.

 .. figure:: /media/User_Register_activation_email.png